processone/ejabberd/doc/http_post.md

 		 {request_handlers, [{["pshb"], pshb_http}]} % this should be added
 	]}

+It will automatically detect the version of mod_pubsub (odbc or mnesia) and call the appropriate module.

 ## Important notice ##

 In the current version of the code, some security checks are not done :

- * read operations can all be done without authentication

  * node creation uses the default `all` access_createnode acl, not checking for the actual configuration.

+ * most read operations are successfully executed without authentication.
+HOWEVER listing items can only be done when the node access_model is "open".
+In all other cases, the service returns 403.
+A finer grained authentication will be implemented.

 ## Usage example with cURL ##